 I have a master’s degree in Science, Health and Environmental Reporting from New York University.
 Before launching my freelance business in 2018, I interned at Spectrum and Scholastic, writing science news stories and features.

-Aside from reporting and writing, I help shape other people’s stories as a developmental editor and fact-checker.
+Aside from reporting and writing, I fact-check books.
 I am also the producer of The Writers’ Co-op, a podcast for freelance creatives.

-Want to hire me to write, edit, or fact-check?
+Want to hire me to write or fact-check?
 Get in touch: